mohitdhatrak/OnSport-screens/README.md

 ### Features:
   - All screens are responsive.
-  - Appropriate color constrast ratio, keyboard accessible
+  - Appropriate color constrast ratio, website keyboard accessible.
-  - Used meta tags with author-name, description, title and keywords
+  - Used meta tags with author-name, description, title and keywords.
-  - Used semantic HTML tags for better accessibility
+  - Used semantic HTML tags for better accessibility.

 ### Things I want to add or improve
 - Improve few CSS effects